JAlcocerT/JAlcocerT/content/blog/entrep_stripe_webifyer.md

 And shame on me, I have not been tinkering with Stripe since last year [with the CV project](https://gitlab.com/fossengineer1/cv-check/-/blob/main/Z_Auth_Ways/Z_Auth_Stripe.py?ref_type=heads) as per [these tests](https://gitlab.com/fossengineer1/cv-check/-/tree/main/Z_Tests/Stripe?ref_type=heads).

+**TL;DR**

 What we will be covering on this post:

 1. How to setup Stripe integration to sell like a Pro
 2. Recap on how to authenticate users into your Flask Apps
 3. Using Flask as a simple CMS for Astro Themes
 4. Configure subdomains for Cloudflare as per Flask
+5. Monitoring a Flask WebApp with Umami

 ## Stripe

-Because you want to bill people. *Probably*.
+Because you will need to bill people.

+*Probably*.

+**Hopefully**

-Others are doing stripe stuff already: https://sabandijers.club/cvv/
+Others are doing stripe stuff already: https://sabandijers.club/cvv/ or https://readmake.com/ or https://zackproser.com/calculator or....

 * You can login https://dashboard.stripe.com/login
 * Set your accepted payment methods: https://dashboard.stripe.com/test/settings/payment_methods/